Busulfan (Myleran, Busilvex)

 Busulfan comes in 2mg white tablets, 25mg capsules and as a clear liquid given by injection into a vein.

-Doctors usually give chemotherapy as a course of several cycles of treatment.
-The treatment plan for busulfan depends on which cancer you have.
+You usually have busulfan as a course of several cycles of treatment.
+The exact treatment plan depends on which type of leukaemia you have.
 There is detailed information about chemotherapy treatment planning in our planning chemotherapy section.

 We've listed the side effects associated with busulfan below.
 You can click on the links to find out more about each side effect.
 Where there is no link please see our cancer drug side effects section or use the search box at the top of the page.